 Note: For trail locations, view the property map under the MAPS tab.

-Main Trail (6.5 miles) RUGGED—This loop trail begins at the Visitors Center and well maintained, but has a limited number of signs along the way.
+Main Trail (6.5 miles) RUGGED—This loop trail begins at the Nature Center and well maintained, but has a limited number of signs along the way.
 Average hiking time is three to four hours.
 Many visitors enjoy walking to Totem Rock, a large rock shelter that was used by Native Americans and early settlers.
 “Short cuts” back to the Center are available for those familiar with maps and hiking.
 A “Birdwatching Spur” is on the far north end of the peninsula.*

-Wildlife Management Demonstration Trail (2 miles) MODERATE—A loop trail beginning at the Visitors Center.
+Wildlife Management Demonstration Trail (2 miles) MODERATE—A loop trail beginning at the Nature Center.
 Illustrates habitat requirements of wildlife as well as wildlife management techniques used on the property.
 Demonstrations include food plots, protective cover planting, controlled burning and much more.
 A booklet keyed to numbered posts is available for this self-guided interpretive trail.*

-Garden Rock Loop Trail—MODERATE—A short loop trail begins just across from the Visitors Center’s front door.
+Garden Rock Loop Trail—MODERATE—A short loop trail begins just across from the Nature Center’s front door.
 Try this trail if your time is limited and rock overhangs, ferns and pines sound inviting.
 The trail can be hiked in 30 to 45 minutes, but is hilly.*

 Interpreter-Conducted Walks — Join us for scheduled walks and hikes that may last 30 minutes or three hours.
 These walks are an enjoyable way to see the Reservoir, learn about nature and history, and meet other people.